speedbird-kk/logic-and-set-theory/README.md

 **DISCLAIMER:** This program is based on the course Logic and Set Theory 2IT60 in its features and concepts, however it is not an official part of the course.
 The program may contain mistakes.

+**NOTE (17/10):** Parts of the manual is currently outdated.
+New features for orderings have been added and equivalence classes features have been improved.
+These are not currently included in the manual.
+It will be updated as soon as possible.

 **NOTE (13/10):** Equivalence classes are defined on equivalence relations which are only defined for relations on A (ie. R a subset of A x A).
 Currently the program allows R on A x B for equivalence classes with no check for equivalence.
 This will be fixed soon.
 Feature to find only the equivalence class of a specific element instead of all equivalence classes will also be added soon.

 ## Features